 In 2017, Robins was nominated for an IBMA Momentum Vocalist award, an award she was previously nominated for in 2015.
 In 2016, Kim signed with Pinecastle Records for the release of her sophomore CD, titled Raining in Baltimore.
 Robins is enjoying the success of Raining in Baltimore on radio stations across the globe including being listed as one of the top artists played on Sirius XM Bluegrass Junction in 2017.

-Now married to businessman and college basketball official Mark Gines, Robins resides in her hometown of Bloomington, Indiana, balancing her career as a Nurse Investigator with time enjoyed with her husband, daughter, two stepsons, and three grandchildren.
+Now married to businessman and college basketball official Mark Gines, Robins resides in her hometown of Bloomington, Indiana, balancing her career as a Nurse Investigator with time enjoyed with her husband, daughter, two stepsons, and four grandchildren.